hbucqp/pubmlstdownload/README.md

 # PubMLST Database Downloader

-A high-performance Python tool for downloading MLST (Multilocus Sequence Typing) and cgMLST (core genome MLST) schemes and allele sequences from the [PubMLST](https://pubmlst.org/) database using their RESTful API.
+A high-performance Python tool for downloading MLST (Multilocus Sequence Typing) and cgMLST (core genome MLST) schemes and allele sequences from the [PubMLST](https://pubmlst.org/) and [Pasteur BIGSdb](https://bigsdb.pasteur.fr/) databases using their RESTful APIs.

 ## Overview

-This tool efficiently downloads reference databases from PubMLST, including:
+This tool efficiently downloads reference databases from PubMLST and Pasteur BIGSdb, including:
 - **Scheme profiles** (ST definitions)
 - **Allele sequences** for all loci in FASTA format
 - Support for MLST, cgMLST, and other typing schemes
-- Covers 60+ bacterial, fungal, and parasite species
+- Covers 60+ bacterial, fungal, and parasite species from PubMLST
+- Supports organisms from Pasteur BIGSdb (Listeria, Klebsiella, Bordetella, Corynebacterium, Leptospira, Yersinia, etc.)

 ## Features